 - A detailed description of the different daily tasks;

-Any other questions?
+Any other question?
 Please contact Mr Hazan (FR) or Miss Whyte (EN).

 Why should you participate ?